-Non-movable holidaysNon-statutory holidays are written in gray.
+Non-statutory holidays are written in gray.

 Moving Holidays in Thailand

-Movable holidays with (so far and for us) uncalculatable dates:
+Moving holidays with (so far and for us) uncalculatable dates:

-The historical Thai calendar is in its basic features a lunar calendar, according to which the beginning of a month is always based on a new moon.
+The historical Thai calendar is basically a lunar calendar, according to which the beginning of a month is always based on a new moon.
 A month therefore has about 29.53 days.
-So that a month does not end in the middle of the day, the length of a month varies as in our case - but alternately 29 or 30 days.
-In the 7th month this rule is reversed, so that the 7th month always has as many days as the 6th month.
+So that a month does not end in the middle of the day, the length of a month varies, as in most cases, but alternately 29 or 30 days.
+In the seventh month, this rule is reversed, so that the seventh month always has as many days as the sixth month.
 This also changes the number of days in all equal months of the following year:

 In order to consider the course of the sun, complex calculations are used to insert a leap day or even a whole leap month every few years.
 The eight month of a year is simply doubled.
 A year thus does not always 12 months, but is also 354, 355 or 384 days long.
 This alone makes it difficult to map the beginning of the year to the Greogian calendar.